-Cash advance credit cards costs are out of control.
-There is no way to get around them unless you stop using your card to get cash.
+Cash advance credit card costs can get out of control.
+It's time to stop using your card to make cash transactions.

-The problem here is that you might not realise how much your gambling really costs because you may not be aware of these rates.
-Even if you are you might not realise how much cash advance credit cards really cost.
-Before you decide to use your plastic to gamble, online or in person, you should double check to see how those charges will be classed.
-If not you may wind up paying much more then you ever expected for that round of fun gambling.
+The problem here is that you might not realise how much your gambling really costs because you may not be aware of these credit card cash advance rates.
+Before you decide to use your plastic to gamble, online or otherwise, you should double check to see how those charges will be classed.
+If not you may wind up paying much more then you expected for that round of bets.

 Cash advance credit card charges:

-- Higher charge.
-Cash advance credit card charges typically cost more in interest then purchases or balance transfers.
-On an average these charges are two to five percent more than your purchase interest rate.
-But, it can be more than 25% in some cases.
+- Higher interest rates.
+The cash advance interest rate on a credit card is typically higher than the purchase interest rate.
+On an average these charges are two to five percent more, but can be more than 25% p.a. in some cases.

 - No interest-free period.
-In addition to the excessive interest charges you get no interest-free period for anything deemed a cash advance.
+In addition to the excessive interest charges, you do not get to take advantage of the interest-free period for anything deemed a cash advance.
 This means you will begin paying interest on the transaction the moment your card is swiped.
 Even if you pay your balance off completely every month you will still have been charged interest on that transaction.

-- Gambling transactions.
+- Other "gambling" transactions.
 Credit card companies often determine that any purchases made in a gambling establishment are cash advances.
-Even if you do not spend one dollar at the tables you could be charged the higher rate for purchases of food or beverages.
+Even if you do not spend one dollar at the tables you could be charged the cash advance fee and higher rate for the purchase of food or beverages.

-Gambling is an expensive habit.
-If you can not afford to pay the cash advance credit cards fee associated with it you might need to consider a new hobby.
-For those who decide that they must gamble and do so on credit cards you should find one that has the lowest rates for cash advances or that does not deem gambling as such.
-If you are trying to get out of the gambling with borrowed money habit there are plenty of credit cards that will not allow you to use them for gambling.
+Gambling is an expensive habit and should be avoided entirely when it comes to your credit card.
+For those who decide to gamble on credit cards you should find one that has the lowest rates for cash advances.
+If you are trying to get out of the gambling with borrowed money habit, there are plenty of credit card issuers that will not allow you to use them for gambling.
 It might be a good way to curb your appetite for betting and save you wads of cash.